-We specialise in advising in child matters and have a child focused approach.
 We can assist you to find a solution that is best for your family and for you.
 Children are very intuitive and sensitive.
 Any disharmony between you and your partner in relation to the child arrangements will not be in the child’s best interest.

 Our advice can include:

 - Mediation– How Mediation may be able to assist you;

 - Moving away– What steps and considerations need to be taken if you want to move to either another country or part of the country, temporarily or permanently.
 This has been referred to as International or domestic relocation;

 - Holidays– What steps and considerations need to be taken if one of you wishes to take your child on Holiday without the other parent;